arg0NNY/BetterAnimations/docs/usage/advanced-mode.md

 # Advanced Mode

-Advanced Mode unlocks advanced customization features that are not available in Simple Mode to make it easy to start using _BetterAnimations_.
+Advanced Mode unlocks advanced customization features that are not available in the Simple Mode to make it easy to start using _BetterAnimations_.

 > [!IMPORTANT]
 > It is strongly recommended to get familiar with all the features available in Simple Mode before starting using Advanced Mode.